EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/TEMPLATE_your_tasks.md

 ### Solutions <!-- do not delete this heading and write your text below it -->

-## Concrete problem 3, formulated as a question <!-- example: how to use GitHub to share code ? -->

-### Description <!-- do not delete this heading and write your text below it -->

-### Considerations <!-- do not delete this heading and write your text below it -->

-### Solutions <!-- do not delete this heading and write your text below it -->

 ## References <!-- do not delete this heading and write your text below it -->
 If this page has been inspired or derived from other resources, make sure to reference them here.